yorktips/EjbSessionBean_Client_Jboss8/readme.txt

    User: app1
    Password: pass123!

-4. In Wildfly, for remote access to EJBs, use the ejb: namespace with the following syntax:
+4. jboss-5.1.0.GA, for remote access to EJBs, use the ejb: namespace with the following syntax:

    For stateless beans:
       ejb:<app-name>/<module-name>/<distinct-name>/<bean-name>!<fully-qualified-classname-of-the-remote-interface>